polysantiago/spring-boot-rest-client/README.md

 Retry
 -----

-The rest client library has retry for Spring Retry.
+The rest client library can be used with Spring Retry.
 Just by adding the spring-retry library as a dependency and `@EnableRetry` in your configuration, the retry functionality will be enabled.
 By default, calls are retried on `HTTP 503 SERVICE UNAVAILABLE` and `IOException` but you can configure your own:

     :::java
     @RestClient(value = "foo", retryOn = {HttpStatus.SERVICE_UNAVAILABLE, HttpStatus.BAD_GATEWAY}, retryOnException = SocketTimeoutException.class}